humrochagf/revelation/example_slides/slides.md

-# flask-reveal
+# revelation

 ### Example Slides

-<small>Created by [Humberto Rocha](https://github.com/humrochagf/flask-reveal)</small>
+<small>Created by [Humberto Rocha](https://github.com/humrochagf)</small>

 ---

 ## Brief Description

-[flask-reveal](https://github.com/humrochagf/flask-reveal) is a cool way to setup your [reveal.js](https://github.com/hakimel/reveal.js) presentations without the need to edit a monolithic html file and using markdown syntax mixed with some html tags
+[revelation](https://github.com/humrochagf/revelation) is a cool way to setup your [reveal.js](https://github.com/hakimel/reveal.js) presentations without the need to edit a monolithic html file and using markdown syntax mixed with some html tags

 ---

 ## Examples

-The following examples show some of the reveal.js features running on flask-reveal
+The following examples show some of the reveal.js features running on revelation

 ---